 Regardless of where you are in the hierarchy, set an example for others.

-And no, I don’t expect that “it’s just that simple”.
+And don’t expect that “it’s just that simple”.
 No matter what you do, you will not eliminate unethical behavior entirely.
 People succumb to temptation when it becomes too great, and this is probably the most important point.
 Understand what tempts people to act unethically and do what you can to prevent or lessen the temptation.